renovate-reproductions/20110/README.md

-# tf_required_version
+# Reproducing Renovate bot issue

-Reproducing Renovate bot issue
+Check the different .tf files, and the PR created by Renovate. main.tf is not updated, even though version number is valid.